VrushankPatel/Maxine/docs/index.md

 1. Assuming that the Maxine SRD server is up and running and all the services or microservices in the network have MAXINE-CLIENT added as a dependency in it, below is the explaination of how Maxine SRD works.
 2. The Maxine client installed in all the services will start sending the heartbeat (A special request that'll have all the necessary metadata of that service to let the other services connect) to the Maxine SRD.
 3. The SRD server will extract the service metadata from that request payload and will save it in the in-memory database (to reduce the latency), The server will also run a thread that'll remove that service metadata after the given timeout in the metadata (If not provided, then default heartbeat timeout will be used).
 SRD will store the data by keeping the serviceName as the primary key so that by the serviceName, its URL can be discovered.
-4. After this, all the services that want to intercommunicate inside its network, They'll connect to that service via the Maxine client, and here, it'll use the serviceName instead of the service URL, and the Maxine API client will pass that request to SRD.
+4. After this, all the services that want to intercommunicate with the service inside its network, They'll connect to that service via the Maxine client, using the serviceName instead of the service URL.
+The Maxine API client will query SRD for the service address.
 5. SRD will receive the request and will extract the serviceName from it.
-It'll discover if that service is stored there in the registry, If it is, then it'll redirect the request to that service's URL.
+It'll discover if that service is stored there in the registry, If it is, then it'll return the service's address to the client for direct connection.
+Optionally, if proxy mode is enabled (proxy=true), it can proxy the request to the service.
-6. If that service name has multiple nodes in the registry, then SRD will distribute the traffic across all the nodes of that service by maxine's inbuilt load balancer.
+6. If that service name has multiple nodes in the registry, then SRD will select a node based on the load balancing strategy and return its address.

 Below is a tiny animation that explains how maxine registers all the services in the network by their HEARTBEATs sent by the maxine client.
 <br/><br/>